ocdqblog/Vertica/README.md

 # Vertica
-Repository for sharing demos and code examples related to Vertica written and prepared by Jim Harris.
+Repository for sharing demos and code examples related to Vertica, written and prepared by Jim Harris.

 Check out the Vertica GitHub for more awesome repositories: https://github.com/vertica